Welcome to APCSA

 DUE DATE:

-Give the value and type of each of the following expressions.
-If the expression does not compile or causes a runtime exception, put an X in both boxes.
+Indicate the value and type of each of the following expressions.
+If the expression does not compile or causes a runtime exception, put an X.

 Expressions